 Belle, Perrière, and seven others founded parkour in France in the 1980s and played key roles in parkour going mainstream in the 1990s and early 2000s.
 In its two decades of mainstream existence, parkour has established itself as one of the fastest growing sports in the world.

-Although parkour is growing, it has barely had time to organise itself on a national level, much less an international one.
-This year, Parkour UK was formally recognised by UK Sport, the first such parkour organisation to gain national recognition.
+Although parkour is growing, it has barely had time to organize itself on a national level, much less an international one.
+This year, Parkour UK was formally recognized by UK Sport, the first such parkour organization to gain national recognition.